doctorfree/astronvim_v4/README.md

 ## Configuration

-Neovim options are set in `lua/options.lua`.
+Neovim options are set in `lua/plugins/astrocore.lua` and `lua/options.lua`.
 In addition, some configuration can be specified in the file `lua/configuration.lua`.

 The default leader key in `AstroNvimV4` is set to `,`.
 To modify the leader key or any of several other settings, edit `lua/configuration.lua`.